The best notebooks for photographers in 2023

 The last 16 pages are perforated, so you can easily tear them out to share.
 There is a pocket in the back of the notebook for tucking business cards or receipts.
 Though there are only 80 pages in each, they come in packs of three, so you can stay stocked up.
 And though a simple thing, the rounded corners prevent them from getting caught, making it easier to slide in and out of pockets.

 These feature a cardboard cover that is durable enough to protect the pages some, though it won’t stand up like a hardcover.
 Moleskin also makes lots of hardcover, additional softcover, and even velvet or leather-covered notebooks.
 They also make smart notebooks if you want to digitize your notes.
-I am drawn to the cardboard cover because of how lightweight and slim it is, making it easier to toss in a bag.
+I am to the cardboard cover because of how lightweight and slim it is, making it easier to toss in a bag.
 And I like that I can draw or paint on the cover to make it my own.

 Best for film photographers: ShootFilmCo PhotoMemo Film Photography Notebook